huangc909/my-personal-jungle-garden-client/README.md

 ### Unsolved Problems
 I would like to eventually:
-- Add another sub document feature that includes logs for users to keep track of their plant care journey.
-- Stylizing the page to fit smaller screens and to adhere to my wireframes set up.
+- Stylize the page to fit smaller screens and to adhere to my wireframes set up.
 - Use AWS to include adding a picture feature for users to add pictures of their plants.

 ## Images